Resume Tips

 1. Start with a Clear and Objective Statement

-Your resume should begin with a succinct objective declaration that emphasizes the area or job you are looking to enter.
-This statement should convey your goals for the future and show how hiring you would benefit the employer.
+Begin your resume with a concise objective declaration that emphasizes the area or job you are looking to enter.
+The objective statement should communicate your career objectives and explain how your hiring would benefit the employer.

 2. Tailor Your Resume for Each Job Application

-Create a customized resume for each job that you apply for, highlighting your relevant skills and experiences that match the requirements stated within the description of job.
-This will ensure that your resume is distinctive from the rest of the applicants.
+Create a customized resume for each job that you apply for by highlighting the relevant skills and work experience that are in line with the requirements stated in your job description.
+This ensures that your application is unique among the many others.

 3. Use Bullet Points to Highlight Achievements

-Rather than listing the responsibilities of your job, focus on showcasing tangible accomplishments and tangible results.
-Use Bullet points that make your accomplishments easily scannable and engaging to potential employers.
+Rather than listing the responsibilities of your job make sure you highlight tangible accomplishments and tangible results.
+Use notes to create these achievements easy to read and interesting for potential employers.

 4. Emphasize Transferable Skills